En Español

 El Futuro Es Nuestro

-Support to train farmworkers to develop a video series featuring farmworker-filmed footage that highlights the work of El Futuro es Nuestro, honors the legacies of farmworkers who have passed, and provides educational content on critical farmworker issues including wage theft, workplace accidents, and regulations.
+El Futuro Es Nuestro’s mission is to combat the exploitative working and living conditions faced by H2A guest workers and immigrant farmworkers living and working in the Southeast U.S., primarily in North Carolina, and to increase rank-and-file leadership within the farmworker movement and, more broadly, U.S. labor movement.
+Wildseeds Grant funds support training farmworkers to develop a video series featuring farmworker-filmed footage that highlights the work of El Futuro es Nuestro, honors the legacies of farmworkers who have passed, and provides educational content on critical farmworker issues including wage theft, workplace accidents, and regulations.

 Watsonville, CA